message/iata/LV.md

 - passengers with a diplomatic passport traveling on duty and their family members;
 - merchant seamen;
 - passengers who in the past 10 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe.
+- passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom.
+4. Passengers arriving from Belgium, Denmark, Germany, Ireland (Rep.), Norway, Russian Fed., Sweden or United Kingdom must have:
+- a negative COVID-19 PCR test taken at most 72 hours before departure from the last embarkation point; or
+- a negative COVID-19 antigen test taken at most 48 hours before departure from the last embarkation point.
-4. Passengers who in the past 10 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the last embarkation point.
+5. Passengers who in the past 10 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before departure from the last embarkation point.
-5. Passengers entering or transiting through Latvia must complete a "COVIDpass" before departure at <a href="http://www.covidpass.lv">www.covidpass.lv</a>.
+6. Passengers entering or transiting through Latvia must complete a "COVIDpass" before departure at <a href="http://www.covidpass.lv">www.covidpass.lv</a>.
 This will generate a QR code which must be presented before departure and upon arrival.
-6. Passengers could be subject to a COVID-19 PCR test upon arrival.
+7. Passengers could be subject to a COVID-19 PCR test upon arrival.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen.
-7. Passengers could be subject to self-isolation for 10 days.
+8. Passengers could be subject to self-isolation for 10 days.
 More information is available in the latest “List of countries with 14-day COVID-19 morbidity rates" which can be found at <a href="https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0">https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0</a>
 - This does not apply to:
 - passengers with a COVID-19 EU digital green vaccination certificate showing that they were fully vaccinated at least 15 days before arrival.
 They must not be arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe;
 - passengers with a COVID-19 EU digital green recovery issued at least 11 days and at most 180 days before arrival.
 They must not be arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa or Zimbabwe;